SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 dig

-207.2 Create and maintain DNS zones (weight: 3)
+### 207.2 Create and maintain DNS zones

-Weight	3
+#### Weight	3

-Description	Candidates should be able to create a zone file for a forward or reverse zone and hints for root level servers.
+#### Description	Candidates should be able to create a zone file for a forward or reverse zone and hints for root level servers.
 This objective includes setting appropriate values for records, adding hosts in zones and adding zones to the DNS.
 A candidate should also be able to delegate zones to another DNS server.

 Key Knowledge Areas:

 BIND 9 configuration files, terms and utilities